-- Over much of the 20th century, utilities, regulators and customers each relied upon lab and field meter testing efforts which were primarily focused upon the accuracy of the watt-hour meter and demand register. - This focus is now changing with overwhelming deployment of electronic meters and significant deployment of AMR and AMI meters throughout the installed base in North America. - The focus has now shifted to the metering installation as a whole and not the accuracy of the meter.
+- Over much of the 20th century, utilities, regulators and customers each relied upon lab and field meter testing efforts which were primarily focused upon the accuracy of the watt-hour meter and demand register. - With over 80% of the meters in North America now being AMI meters.
+The focus has now shifted to the metering installation as a whole, and not the accuracy of the meter.